Separable algebras and coflasque resolutions: Introduction

 Recall that a linear algebraic group $G$ is \emph{special} if $H^1(K,G_K)$ is trivial for all field extensions $K/k$.
 In Theorem~\ref{thm:big_equivalence} below, we will see that for reductive algebraic groups $G$ we have many equivalent characterizations of $\ICP(k,G)$.
 In particular,

 where the intersections run over all special tori $S$ and all normalized cohomological invariants $\alpha \in \op{Inv}^2_\ast(G,S)$.
+In particular, for any finite separable field extension $F/k$, we have $H^2(k,S)\cong\Br(F)$ for some choice of special torus $S$.

-Thus, not only is $\ICP(k,G)$ an obstruction to differentiating Brauer classes obtained from actions of $G$ on separable algebras, but also to those obtained from completely arbitrary maps (provided they behave well under field extensions).
+Thus, not only is $\ICP(k,G)$ an obstruction to differentiating Brauer classes obtained from actions of $G$ on separable algebras, but also to those obtained from almost completely arbitrary maps (requiring only they behave well under field extensions).